mcthuesen/MobilePay-PoS-v10/docs/architectual_principles.md

 *OrderId* is used as an *idempotency key*, to determine when two or more consecutive initiate payment requests are intended to refer to the same payment.

-We recommend using an exponential backoff with jitter strategy for retrying failed calls due to network and server errors.
+We recommend retrying failed calls due to network and server errors using one of these strategies:
+* Retrying calls up to a fixed number of times with a constant delay between each call.
+* Retrying calls until a proper response is received, using an exponential backoff with jitter strategy.

 #### Client errors

 Client errors (HTTP 4XX) indicate a problem with the client request and can typically not be resolved by retrying